delveccj/CSC395_Fall24/Assignment2/assignment2.md

 ## Intro

 Your business development (BD) person has done it again.
 He has hit the road and pitched a vision for a new  project.
 He managed to get just enough funds for four weeks of development time for four to five developers.
 The BD person has a dangerous understanding of technology and can pitch solutions that mostly use the technologies correctly.
 He often leaves it to the devleopers to "fill in the details" and simply make stuff work.

 You are the crack development team.
-You have not failed yet to implement one of his product visions.
+You have not failed yet to implement one of his product visions - no matter how half-baked they are.
 You intend to deliver once again!

 ### His Vision: The AI-Backed Recipes Maker!

-Look at the concept screen drawn out below—it's got the notes and what you need to get the job done.
+Look at the concept screen drawn out below — it's got the notes and what you need to get the job done.
 Your instructor understands the vision and can fill in some of the details.

 ### The Solution Must Be Completely Dockerized!